Lil Travel Folks is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 Ruby Falls is a breathtaking underground waterfall located minutes from Chattanooga.
 It’s definitely worth the short drive.

 They have daytime hours during the holiday and give daytime tours of the falls.
+The weather inside the cavern is the same year-round and it’s a wonderful experience.

 Location: 1720 South Scenic Highway